Clary und Aldringen: Residences

-The Clary-Aldringens were great landowners, therefore they possessed enormous estates in Bohemia, Tyrol and Lower Austria.
+The Clary-Aldringens were great landowners, possessing enormous estates in Bohemia, Tyrol and Lower Austria.

 The most important of all of their estates was that of Tepliz, which comprised the eponymous city as well as more than 70 towns and villages.
 It was one of the largest noble estates of the Sudetes and one of the largest private properties of Bohemia before its confiscation according to the Beneš decrees.

 In consequence, the Clary-Aldringens had many residences, the grandest being: